Already Theirs: The Kingdom of God Belongs to Children

 It is, quite literally, the opposite of an altar call.

 Children are innately spiritual.
 They wonder easily.
 They feel deeply.
 They pray without realizing they’re praying.
-They have mystical experiences adults dismiss because they lack the adult language to try to explain it.
+They have mystical experiences that adults dismiss because they lack the adult language to explain them.
+Children experience God in their bodies through touch, play, affection, curiosity, silence, and tears.

-The first step in nurturing a child’s spirituality isn’t instruction, it’s simply noticing.
+The first step in nurturing a child’s spirituality isn’t instruction; it’s simply noticing.

 What if you could nurture your child’s faith from a place of love rather than fear?